 Libra: seventh house

-“The seventh house is ruled by Libra,” says Brooks, adding that this house deals with all things partnerships.
+“The seventh house is ruled by Libra,” says Brooks.
+She adds that 7th house in astrology deals with all things partnerships.
 “Venus rules Libra and the seventh house of partnerships—which could be in love, business, our BFFs, or any one-on-one relationships,” Brooks adds.

 Scorpio: eighth house